San Dimas, California: Education

 The majority of the city lies within the Bonita Unified School District and students attend San Dimas High School.
-Students living in the Via Verde neighborhood south of Puente Ave and along San Dimas Ave. attend South Hills High School in the Covina-Valley Unified School District.
+Students living in the Via Verde neighborhood south of Puente Avenue and along San Dimas Avenue attend South Hills High School in the Covina-Valley Unified School District.
 Small numbers of students attend school in Charter Oak Unified School District.
 The city is also home to Life Pacific College, which is affiliated with the International Church of the Foursquare Gospel, offering undergraduate and graduate degrees.

 Infrastructure

 Transportation

-A future extension of the Metro L Line, from its current terminus in Azusa to the City of Montclair in San Bernardino County, will include a station in downtown San Dimas.
-The station is not expected to be in service until 2026.
-When it opens, the rail line will be renamed the A Line per Metro's new naming convention, and it will connect with the former Blue Line via the new Regional Connector in downtown Los Angeles.
+The Los Angeles Metro Rail A Line was extended east from its current terminus in Azusa to Pomona.
+The extended line includes the San Dimas station which opened on September 19, 2025.

 Law enforcement

-The Los Angeles County Sheriff's Department provides law enforcement services for the city of San Dimas, and operates the San Dimas Station.
+The Los Angeles County Sheriff's Department provides law enforcement services for the city of San Dimas and operates the San Dimas Station.

 Fire department

 The Los Angeles County Fire Department provides fire protection services for the city of San Dimas.